-Often the target we intend to evaluate the algorithm against is not observable, so evaluations instead use readily available proxy outcomes.
-For instance in hiring algorithms are intended to assess whether an applicant would be successful if hired.
+Often the intended target is not observable, so evaluations instead use readily available proxy outcomes.
+In hiring, algorithms are intended to assess whether an applicant would be successful if hired.
 Since success is subjective and hard to measure, evaluations often use prior hiring decisions as a proxy outcome.
-Unfortunately using these proxy outcomes can encode historical biases.
-The notorious Amazon recruiting algorithm penalized applications from women's colleges and applications with phrases like "women's computing club" \citep{dastin2018amazon}.
-Similarly, an algorithm used to aid admissions decisions at St. George's Medical School in the UK was revoked because, having been trained on prior admissions decisions, it learned to screened out female applicants and racial minorities \citep{barocas2016big}.
+Unfortunately, proxy outcomes can encode historical biases.
+The notorious Amazon recruiting algorithm penalized applications from women's colleges \citep{dastin2018amazon}.
+Similarly, an algorithm used to aid admissions decisions at St. George’s Medical School was revoked because, having been trained on prior admissions decisions, it learned to screen out women and racial minorities \citep{barocas2016big}.
 In social services, algorithms used for fraud detection are intended to flag fraudulent welfare claims, but fraud can be hard to ascertain because it requires knowledge of the intent.
-The UK Department of Work and Pensions instead used as a proxy outcome whether the claim included an inaccuracy, which included both intentional fraud and unintentional errors.
+The UK Department of Work and Pensions used as a proxy outcome whether the claim included an inaccuracy, which included both intentional fraud and unintentional errors.
 Independent investigations later uncovered that the algorithm made systematically more errors along demographic attributes including disability and age \citep{booth2024guardian,booth2024dwp}.
-In the child welfare system, screening algorithms have come under scrutiny for alleged bias against black families and families with disabilities, raising the question whether algorithms are simply flagging families who interact with social services more \citep{ho2022oregon,ho2023pittsburgh}.
+In child welfare, screening algorithms have come under scrutiny for alleged bias, raising the question whether algorithms are simply flagging families who interact with social services more \citep{ho2022oregon,ho2023pittsburgh}. \looseness=-1